awslabs/aws-encryption-sdk-specification/tenets.md

 the experience and understanding of the people maintaining these system must increase.
-Just because something is crystal clear to you today does not mean it will be equally clear to you later.
-Let alone someone without your experience and understanding.
+Just because something is crystal clear to you today does not mean it will be equally clear to you later, let alone someone without your experience and understanding.

 We express this in the specification by naming options and encouraging enums.